numberscope/frontscope/doc/making-a-visualizer.md

    satisfy the `ParamInterface` -- basically, they describe the parameter, giving whether it is required, how it should be labeled and presented in the UI, and so on.
-3. `view()`: Takes a sequence object that implements the sequence interface.
-   It should arrange for the visualizer to display information about the given sequence (without actually drawing anything at the time `view()` is called).
+3. `view(seq)`: Load the given sequence into the visualizer, where the drawing operations in later function calls will be able to access them.
+This method should not do any drawing.
-4. `inhabit(element)`: Inserts a view of the the visualizer into the given `HTMLElement`.
+4. `inhabit(element)`: Insert a view of the the visualizer into the given `HTMLElement`.
 This element is typically a `div` whose size is already set up to comprise the available space for visualization.
-The `inhabit()` function should not do any visualization.
+The `inhabit()` method should not do any drawing.
 5. `validate()`: Return a `ValidationStatus` object that indicates to the engine that the visualizer is valid.
 The engine will call `validate` before it calls `initialize`, and it will only proceed if the `isValid` property